Principles and Virtues

 Democracy: A form of government in which ultimate authority is based directly on the will of the people.

 Republic: A constitutional form of government with elected representatives who represent and “refine and enlarge” the will of the people.

 To keep the governing power to its proper scope, government must be limited and provide recourse for citizens to be protected from arbitrary power.

-Due Process: The government must interact with all people according to the duly-enacted laws and apply these rules equally with respect to all people.
+Due Process: The government must apply law and rules equally to all people.

 To keep government within these limited bounds, there must be rules that bind both individual citizens and government action.